jaegertracing/helm-charts/README.md

 This functionality is in beta and is subject to change.
 The code is provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

-# 🛑 If you are looking for Helm Chart for Jaeger-v2

-it is located in the [v2 branch](https://github.com/jaegertracing/helm-charts/blob/v2/charts/jaeger/README-v2.md).

 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.